acegal1/Group1_Final_Project/README.md

 ### Database
 - PGAdmin used to create the database tables from the clean dataset
-- QuickDBA used for creating the Entity Relationship Diagrams (ERD) for our database
+- QuickDBA used for creating the Entity Relationship Diagrams (ERD) for our logistical relatiobship diagram of our database.

 ### Presentation
 - Tableau will be used for visualizations and put into presentation slides